rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 * Click apply.
 You should now see the "Admin" user under “Other Users” as a “Local account” – click on it to select, then click “Change account type” and set it to be an Administrator and click OK.

-* Verify the Admin account now shows up in the useres list as “Local Administrator”
+* Verify the Admin account now shows up in the users list as “Local Administrator”

 Log out completely, then log back in as “Admin” and let it go through the 'new user setup' screens.
 On the ‘Choose privacy settings’ screen – set all of the optional settings to NO, and then press Accept.